r-kish/USGS-Water-Data-Analysis/README.md

 - Daily Flow Rate Time Series (November 2006)

 ## Mean Discharge (Flow Rate) [ft^3/s] Statistics
-The flow rate is determined by the volume of fluid that passes a point in a specified amount of time.
+The flow rate is determined by the volume of fluid that passes a point in a specified amount of time (V/t).
 Data is pulled from the entirety of available data for both bodies of water, and the average, medium, minimum, maximum, and standard deviation are calculated.

 ### Delaware River @ Lordvile
 ![LordvilleStats](https://github.com/r-kish/USGS-Water-Data-Analysis/blob/main/images/LordvilleDischarge.png)